This Is the Most Tubular Slang Word Every Year From 1940 to Today

 1985: Cool Beans

 Nowadays, you're not exactly considered "cool" if you throw out the phrase cool beans in everyday conversations.
-However, when the word was adopted by Merriam-Webster in 1985, it was a pretty cool slang term used to "express agreement or approval."
+However, when the term was adopted by Merriam-Webster in 1985, it was a pretty cool slang phrase used to "express agreement or approval."

 McJob was controversially added to Merriam-Webster in 1986.
 The slang term arose in the '80s as a way to describe a low-playing job requiring little skill with little opportunity for advancement.
 And we're sure you can see how the controversy emerged.